 - We understand that our role is strategic and that the day-to-day management of the school is the responsibility of the headteacher. - We will work collectively and openly for the benefit of the school. - We accept collective responsibility for all decisions.
-This means that we will not speak against majority decisions outside the governing body meeting. - Where decisions and actions conflict with the Seven Principles of Public Life or may place pupils at risk, we will speak up and alert the relevant authorities. - We will consider carefully how our decisions may affect the community and other schools. - We will only speak or act on behalf of the governing body if we have been authorised to do so. - We will actively support and challenge the headteacher. - We will be candid but constructive and respectful when holding senior leaders to account. - We will fulfil our responsibilities to school staff, ensuring a safe working environment, supporting their wellbeing, and acting fairly and without prejudice. - In making or responding to criticism or complaints we will follow the established procedures. - We will always be mindful of our responsibility to maintain and develop the ethos and reputation of our school.
+This means that we will not speak against majority decisions outside the governing body meeting. - Where decisions and actions conflict with the Seven Principles of Public Life or may place pupils at risk, we will speak up and alert the relevant authorities. - We will consider carefully how our decisions may affect the community and other schools. - We will only speak or act on behalf of the governing body if we have been authorised to do so. - We will actively support and challenge the headteacher. - We will be candid but constructive and respectful when holding senior leaders to account. - We will fulfil our responsibilities as a good employer, acting fairly and without prejudice. - In making or responding to criticism or complaints we will follow the established procedures. - We will always be mindful of our responsibility to maintain and develop the ethos and reputation of our school.
 Our actions within the school, the local community and on social media will reflect this.